Public Health Standards

 • Winter – Spring 2025: Community Engagement, Research on Best Practices, Draft Changes to the Land Use Code

-• Summer 2025: Planning Commission and City Council Adoption Process
+• Summer 2025: Begin Planning Commission and City Council Adoption Process

 Community Engagement

-This project will include a variety of opportunities for the community to engage and influence the proposed changes.
-City staff will engage a broad spectrum of community members, including affected neighborhoods, businesses and environmental and community groups.
+This project will include a variety of opportunities for the community to engage and contribute to the proposed changes.
+City staff will reach out to a broad spectrum of community members, including affected neighborhood groups, businesses, and environmental and community groups.

 More opportunities will be available soon - use the Q&A function below to ask questions for staff.